wp-cli/handbook/commands/eval-file.md

 : The path to the PHP file to execute.
 Use '-' to run code from STDIN.

 [&lt;arg&gt;...]
-: One or more arguments to pass to the file.
+: One or more positional arguments to pass to the file.
 They are placed in the $args variable.

 [\--skip-wordpress]
 : Load and execute file without loading WordPress.